VPNbook Full Review: A Freemium Service.

 1. VPNBook in speed tests

 VPNBook outperforms other free VPN services.
-Free VPN services, on average, perform worse than paid VPN services, and VPNBook is no exception, but it is one of the few free providers whose upload speeds improve when using the VPN tunnel.
+Free VPN services, on average, perform less efficiently than paid VPN services, and VPNBook is no exception.
+But it is one of the few free providers whose upload speeds improve when using the VPN tunnel.

 We noticed that the speed increases when we're using the UDP 53 port.